mbrodt/sundown-boulevard/README.md

 # sundown-boulevard

+Sundown Boulevard is a restaurant booking system, made for a coding challenge at [Dwarf](https://dwarf.dk/)

-## TODO
+## Features:

-- Fix datetime picker acting weird
+- Get a random dish from The Meal DB
-- Finish the flow when "updating"
+- Select drinks from the Punk API
+- Select a date within 16-23 on weekdays
+- Add amount of people
+- Confirm booking and save it to LocalStorage
+- Retrieve order by email

+## Possible future additions:

+- Make responsive
+- Format date on recipe to be more readable
+- Add some nicer error messages
-- Add animations and transitions
+- Add loading states
-- Put on Netlify
+- More animations, like on Drinks and amountOfPeople switcher

 ## Build Setup